athena-framework/athena/docs/routing.md

 end
 ```

-The method accepts the exception that has been raised, and the name of the action the exception occurred in.
-(A future iteration could be passing an action object to get params, action/controller name etc.).
+The method accepts the exception that has been raised, and the server context.
 This allows for centralized exception handling of custom exceptions, allowing errors to be handled at different levels, while still allowing action specific `begin/rescue` blocks.

 Any exceptions that happen within `FakeController` will first pass through  `FakeController.handle_exception`, which handles the `DivisionByZeroError`.
 The `throw` macro is used to return a response with given *status code* and *body*, if it is of that type.
 Otherwise, if the exception does not "match" any logic in the custom handler, calling `super` would call the parent's error handler, in this case Athena's default (but could also be another inherited controller), which would pass the exception to Athena to process.
 If the exception does not "match" any rescued exceptions there either, then a 500 Internal Server Error would be thrown.